chevah/geck/docs/product/support.rst

 ----------------------------------------

-If the support case leads to finding a defect or it needs to be escalated, a GitHub issue should be created with details of the customer.
+If the support case leads to finding a defect or it needs to be escalated, a GitHub issue should be created in ``chevah/server`` with details from the customer.

 For the defect, create a ticket with priority High and notify the customer of the ticket ID so that they can follow up with Support on the